135 Awesome Blog Post Ideas That Will Earn You Money

 - Give a human face to your company by introducing new or seasoned employees.

-- Preview a new product or show a promotional event in form of short videos.
+- Preview a new product or show a promotional event as short videos.

 - Give customers an hour-by-hour account of a typical day at your company.